Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 27 Desember 2025 13.44.21 UTC
+- WIB: Sabtu, 27 Desember 2025 14.28.15 UTC
-- WITA: Sabtu, 27 Desember 2025 14.44.21 UTC
+- WITA: Sabtu, 27 Desember 2025 15.28.15 UTC
-- WIT: Sabtu, 27 Desember 2025 15.44.21 UTC
+- WIT: Sabtu, 27 Desember 2025 16.28.15 UTC

 Kutipan Inspiratif:
-"I quit being afraid when my first venture failed and the sky didn't fall down."
+"Take up one idea.
+Make that one idea your life - think of it, dream of it, live on that idea.
+Let the brain, muscles, nerves, every part of your body, be full of that idea, and just leave every other idea alone.
+This is the way to success."

-Kategori: motivational
+Kategori: success